History & Mission

 Inheriting the traditions established by Keio Gijuku's founder, Yukichi Fukuzawa, Keio Academy of New York is a unique international private academic institution that endeavors to prepare its students to become global leaders of the 21st century, by providing a bilingual and bicultural curriculum.

 Keio Academy of New York is authorized by the Ministry of Education, Culture, Sports, and Science and Technology in Japan, and registered by the New York State Board of Regents in the United States.
 The Academy was first accredited by the New York State Association of Independent School (NYSAIS) in 2001.
 This accreditation was renewed in 2011.
 The Academy also holds memberships with the National Association for College Admission Counseling (NACAC), College Board, and the Association of International Educators (NAFSA).

-Keio Academy of New York aims to provide a bicultural and bilingual education in Japanese and English in a predominantly boarding setting for students aged 14 to 18 preparing for admission to Keio University in Tokyo or other universities around the world.
-It seeks to create a community of learning and academic ambition among its students through imaginative and disciplined teaching and to develop in them a lively social and cultural awareness through its co-curricular programs of sport, music, debating, public speaking and community service, such that its graduates will have the confidence and self-discipline to contribute energetically in their university studies and take their place as independent-minded global citizens.
+Keio Academy of New York aims to provide a bicultural and bilingual education in Japanese and English in a predominantly boarding setting for students aged 13 to 19 preparing for admission to Keio University in Tokyo or other universities around the world.
+Through innovative and disciplined teaching the Academy seeks to create a community of learning grounded in academic ambition, intellectual integrity and strong ethical principles.
+Our co-curricular programs of sport, music, debating, public speaking and community service cultivate in our students a lively collaborative social and cultural awareness, self-respect and self-discipline, fitting them to contribute energetically in their university studies and take their place as independent-minded global leaders.

 A preliminary office of Keio Academy of New York was established.

 Keio Academy of New York admitted its first class.

 The Ministry of Education, Culture, Sports, Science and Technology in Japan authorized Keio Academy of New York as an overseas educational institution.